xeanti/AWD-Seatwork-1-1-MS-25/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- Banking System
+- To Show and Demonstrate a sample of Banking System
+- Login Function

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
 - Transactional

 ### Technology